 3.8 Lease payments including cost escalation for assets taken on operating lease are recognized in the Profit and Loss Account over the lease term in accordance with the AS 19 (Leases) issued by ICAI.

-3.9 Provision for Reward Points on Credit cards is made based on the accumulated outstanding points in each category.
+3.9 Provision for outstanding Reward Points on Credit cards is made based on the actuarial estimates.

 3.11 Bank recognizes dividend income on accrual basis for shares of corporate bodies provided dividend has been declared by the corporate body in its Annual General Meeting and the owner's right to receive payment is established.
 Dividend income on equity investments held under AFS is also recognised in the Profit and Loss Account.